khulnasoft-lab/design.khulnasoft.com/contents/components/toggle.md

 Toggle labels are set in bold, positioned above the element by default, and should concisely describe what the control does when the toggle is on.

 In rare cases and exceptions, the label can be placed to the left of the toggle.
 Examples include non-inline (block) positioned elements.

-Don’t use help text if you are placing the label to the left of the toggle.
-Use the default layout if you are using both a label and help text.
+### Description and help text

+- An optional 1–2 sentence description underneath the label provides an explanation of the purpose or intent of the toggle beyond what the label infers.
+- Optional help text clarifies the outcome of changing the toggle state.
+- Description and help text are only available when using a vertical layout.
+- Use `aria-describedby` to associate the description and help text with the toggle for screen reader users.

 ### Visual Design